Bridget Sloan: 2011

-Bridget sat out the majority of the competitive season while recovering from surgery on her bicep.
+Sloan sat out the majority of the competitive season while recovering from surgery on her bicep.
 She stated that it was unlikely she would take part in the 2011 National or World Championships in an effort to stay healthy for the 2012 season, her ultimate goal being the 2012 Olympics.

-Although Bridget did not compete in the 2011 National Championships, she later went to the Karolyi Ranch in New Waverly, Texas, to participate in both selection camps for the 2011 World Championships team.
+Although Sloan did not compete in the 2011 National Championships, she later went to the Karolyi Ranch in New Waverly, Texas, to participate in both selection camps for the 2011 World Championships team.
 She was subsequently named to the team for the 2011 Pan American Games.
 She competed only on the uneven bars and floor exercise, and scored in the thirteens on both apparatus.
 She failed to qualify for either of the event finals, but on uneven bars it was due to the "two [athletes] per country" rule (Bridgette Caquatto and Shawn Johnson both scored higher than her).

 2012

-As a result of Bridget's injuries and her participation in the Pan American Games the previous year, she was able to successfully petition for a spot at the 2012 National Championships.
+As a result of Sloan's injuries and her participation in the Pan American Games the previous year, she was able to successfully petition for a spot at the 2012 National Championships.
 She had intended to compete at the U.S. Classic, but decided not to out of respect for her coach, who would have been unable to attend because he was at his father's funeral.
 At the championships, she performed in all four events for the first time since 2009, coming sixth on the uneven bars and tenth in the all-around.
 She was chosen to compete at the Olympic Trials, but on the first night of the Trials, she injured her elbow during bars warmup and was forced to withdraw, ending her chances at the London Olympic Games and her national team career.